Six Flags Great America posts cryptic message on social media, causing rumors to swirl

-A cryptic message posted to Six Flags Great America's social media channels Thursday has set off a wave of speculation regarding a possible new attraction, or changes to an existing one.
+Six Flags Great America may have just welcomed a new attraction last month, but a recent social media post with cryptic messaging has many fans wondering if yet another ride could be on the way.

-Thursday afternoon, the park posted a short video clip with the eyes of what appeared to be a predatory animal, accompanied by the message "#FearTheWrath."
+The message was posted Thursday afternoon, with a six-second video clip showing the eyes of what appeared to be a predatory animal, accompanied by the message "#FearTheWrath."

 The overly cryptic message spawned many more questions than answers, with comments on social media immediately questioning the seemingly random capitalization of certain letters in the caption.